 - The process uses a hard-coded TCP port number

 for applications that use a loopback address for interprocess communication.
 No additional configuration is required.
 Virtual loopback has no dependency on Virtual IP, so you do not have to configure the Microsoft server.

 - Virtual IP loopback support.
 When enabled, this policy setting allows each session to have its own virtual loopback address.
 This setting is disabled by default.
 The feature applies only to applications specified with the Virtual IP virtual loopback programs list policy setting.

 - Virtual IP virtual loopback programs list.
 This policy setting specifies the applications that use the virtual IP loopback feature.
 This setting applies only when the Virtual IP loopback support policy setting is enabled.

 You can use the following registry settings to ensure that virtual loopback is given preference over virtual IP; this is called preferred loopback.
 However, proceed with caution:

-- Preferred loopback is supported only on Windows Server 2008 R2 and Windows Server 2012 R2.
+- Preferred loopback is supported on Windows 2008 R2 only.

 - Use preferred loopback only if both Virtual IP and virtual loopback are enabled; otherwise, you may have unintended results.

 - Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.